thdwyer/ioztst/README.md

 I knew it.
 I intend to provide the ability to use some of the functions iozone provides for the more complex requirements of larger arrays used for example in home media servers.

+Please note that none of these bash scripts delete files or directories, only copy, move or create them, so there should be little or no danger to your system.
+There is no uninstall script for the same reason.
+If you want to uninstall the scripts, files and directories, look at the install script for the locations of everything you want to remove.

+It's possible to run this script without installing iozone.
+It will give you an idea of the things it can do.
+To run without calling iozone: ioztst.sh no